 At times we even wonder whether they have even looked at the file at all.
 What good is a term sheet that will just get picked apart in underwriting because it either wasn’t thorough enough or was just too generic?

-It seems like some of these banks are promising things up-front that they won’t be able to deliver on down the road.
+It seems like some of these banks and lenders are promising businesses things up-front that they won’t be able to deliver on down the road.
 How does this benefit anyone?
-This can be a real issue for a potential buyer who thinks this pre-qualification is legitimate and moves forward only to be disappointed.
+This can be a real issue for a potential business buyer who thinks this SBA pre-qualification is legitimate and moves forward only to be disappointed.

 Are banks just doing this because they want to appease the business broker so they keep sending over deals?
 It just does not make sense and is not the way Ivanhoe Capital Advisors want to do business.
 We believe it is very deceiving and almost a form of bait and switch.

-Now at times we can be unpopular because we speak the truth and want to be honest from the beginning.
+Now at times, we can be unpopular because we speak the truth and want to be honest from the beginning.
 When a business is over-priced because it does not service the debt properly, we will let you know.
 This at times can cause animosity to either a seller or a broker who felt they priced the business properly.

 However, you have to understand that we have a job to do and that is to do the proper math to show that a business’s historic cash flow can sustain a loan of that size.
 If it does not, then we have to tweak something, and sometimes it is the sales price.

 In conclusion, just beware of business lenders and banks who make bogus promises up-front and lead you down a rabbit hole to only end up not being able to cross the finish line with your client.
 That is something no one wants to endure.
 That’s why we do our business loan pre-qualifies correctly the first time around.